Current projects

 Chiang Rai, Thailand

-Established in the Spring of 2024.
-OHH fully funds this program.
-This program provides 2 hours of daily Chinese class and an after-school program for children of all ages.
-Around 40 students attend the Chinese classes daily.
+Established in the Spring of 2024 in partnership with Golden City Church.
+O.H.H. fully funds this program.
+The program provides 2 hours of daily Chinese class and an after-school program for children of all ages.
+Around 50 students attend the Chinese classes on weekdays.
 We expect the school to expand as there are over 300 children living in the area.
-This program is in partnership with Golden City Church of Chiang Rai.
+As the need arrives, it has since expanded to become a home for the orphans from Myanmar and children in the nearby villages lacking family support.
+Indeed, it has become a place of learning and refuge for children.

 Chiang Rai, Thailand

-Established in the Spring of 2024.
-OHH fully funds this program.
-This program provides 2 hours of daily Chinese class and an after-school program for children of all ages.
-Around 40 students attend the Chinese classes daily.
+Established in the Spring of 2024 in partnership with Golden City Church.
+O.H.H. fully funds this program.
+The program provides 2 hours of daily Chinese class and an after-school program for children of all ages.
+Around 50 students attend the Chinese classes on weekdays.
 We expect the school to expand as there are over 300 children living in the area.
-This program is in partnership with Golden City Church of Chiang Rai.
+As the need arrives, it has since expanded to become a home for the orphans from Myanmar and children in the nearby villages lacking family support.
+Indeed, it has become a place of learning and refuge for children.

 Zahle School for Syrian Refugees